diana-hui-yang/cohesity-scripts/oim/duplicate-ora-coh-oim/README.md

 - chmod 750 duplicate-ora-coh-oim.bash

 ## Oracle duplicate scripts Description
 This Oracle duplicate script can duplicate Oracle database using the backup files backed up by **backup-ora-coh-oim.bash** script.
 It can duplicate Oracle database on the same server of the original Oracle database or an alternate server.
-It can duplicate CDB database or a PDB database to another CDB. **prepare-restore** script needs to run first before this script on an alternate server. **prepare-restore** mounts the view that has the backup data on Cohesity to the alternate server.
+It can duplicate CDB database or a PDB database to another CDB.

 When run the script without any options, it displays the script usage